ZeusVS/gover/README.md

 # Gover
 ## Terminal file manager in go
 The current state of the program is very alpha.
+Please note, this file manager only works on linux for now!

 ### Etymology:
 Word blend of